OrchardCMS/OrchardCore.Commerce/docs/features/price-part.md

 Provides a single price to a product using a custom [_PriceField_](https://github.com/OrchardCMS/OrchardCore.Commerce/blob/main/src/Modules/OrchardCore.Commerce.ContentFields/Models/PriceField.cs).

 ## Fields and properties
 - **PriceField** (`PriceField`): Sets the base price of a product using a decimal number and a currency.
-The final price of a product may differ based on tax settings.
+The final price of a product may differ based on other features that implement `IShoppingCartEvents`, like promotions and tax settings.

 ## Usage examples
 The product's price can be set in the product's editor.